Z11nx/start-term/README.md

 Start-term is similar to vim in that you can change modes in the terminal

-"c" = enters command mode
+-"c" = command mode
-"s" = search mode
+-"s" = search mode
-"l" = link mode
+-"l" = link mode